Cachexia: Mechanism

-The way cachexia works is not well understood, but research suggests it is linked to inflammation, changes in metabolism, and hormone changes in the body.
+The way cachexia works is not well understood, but research suggests the cause is linked to these main processes in the body: inflammation, changes in metabolism, and hormone changes in the body.

 Inflammatory

 Certain molecules in the body, called Inflammatory cytokines, play a big role in causing cachexia.
 Two important ones are tumor necrosis factor (TNF) and interleukin 6 (IL-6).

 Tumor necrosis factor (TNF)

 TNF breaks down muscle and fat while stopping new muscle and fat cells from forming by activating the ubiquitin proteasome pathway.
 It also triggers the release of other cytokines that also speed up muscle loss.
 Since this process is very complex, cachexia is unlikely to be caused by one molecule.
 While it is thought to be produced by immune cells called macrophages, scientists are still unsure of exactly where TNF is produced in cachexia.

 Interleukin-6 (IL-6)

 IL-6 is thought to cause muscle loss by starting a pathway called the JAK/STAT pathway.
 IL-6 is produced by immune cells called macrophages, potentially producing acute phase reactants which may worsen muscle loss.